Pili, Camarines Sur: Eco-tourism

 At the foot of the mountain, the highland area of Mt.
 Isarog includes the barangays of Tinangis, Curry, and Santo Nino.
 Landmarks in this area includes the Filipino-Japanese Friendship Monument declared as a National Historical Landmark in Sitio Boncao, Barangay Curry, White Cross at the entrance of Tinangis, and the Jose Velarde Race Track (Curry).
 The Mt.
 Isarog National Park is not only known for its biodiversity and beauty; it is also famous for its clean and cold flowing water.
-The natural waterfalls in Pili includes Tinagrawan Falls at Tinangis and the “Eight Waterfalls in One River of Sitio Boncao, Curry” which includes the Slide Falls and the Balang (Shower) Falls.
+The natural waterfall in Pili includes Tinagrawan Falls at Tinangis and the “Eight Waterfalls in One River of Sitio Boncao, Curry” which includes the Slide Falls and the Balang (Shower) Falls.

 One natural waterfall which is visible from the downtown especially during rainy weather is the Maati Falls.
 It came from the Bicol word "ati" or "loses a certain amount for a fluid", because the falls was perceived to vanish during a sunny weather and appear again during a rainy weather.
 However, it was believed that reaching the Maati Falls is very difficult.

 Mt.
-Isarog now serves as the source of drinking water throughout the town of Pili via the Pili Water District.
+Isarog serves as the source of drinking water throughout the town of Pili via the Pili Water District.

 Government

-Like other municipalities in the Philippines, Pili is governed by a municipal mayor and vice mayor who are elected to three-year terms.
+Like other municipalities in the Philippines, the town is governed by a municipal mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the municipal departments in executing the municipal ordinances and improving public services.
 The municipal mayor is restricted to three consecutive terms, totaling nine years, although a mayor can be elected again after an interruption of one term.
 The vice mayor heads a legislative council consisting of 10 members: 8 councilors, the president of the Sangguniang Kabataan (Youth Council) Federation, representing the youth sector, and the president of the Association of Barangay Chairmen (ABC) as barangay sectoral representative.
-The council is in charge of creating the lgu's policies in the form of Ordinances and Resolutions.
+The council is in charge of creating policies of the LGU in the form of Ordinances and Resolutions.

 Municipal officials

-The current mayor of Pili is Hon.
-Tomas P. Bongalonta, Jr.
+The First Female Mayor in the history of Pili is Hon.
+Marivic Breboneria Solano."

 Infrastructure

 Transportation

 Pili is the site of Naga Airport.
 It serves the City of Naga and the rest of Metro Naga (which includes the capital town of Pili, Camarines Sur).
 It is located inside the main campus of Central Bicol State University of Agriculture at the barangay of San Jose.

 The town is not coastal and thus depends mainly on land transportation.
-Major local transportation are either on jeepneys or buses.
+Major local transportation is either on jeepneys or buses.
 Some barangays also use motorcycles (habal-habal).
 The Philippine National Railways have a night train service from Manila called Mayon Limited.
 It arrives at Pili railway station at 5:58/5:59 am local time.

 Utilities

 Water supplied by the established water system under the Pili Water District (PIWAD), which has a water source from Mt.
 Isarog.
-Power and electricity is supplied by the Camarines Sur Electric Cooperative II (CASURECO II).
+Electricity is supplied by the Camarines Sur Electric Cooperative II (CASURECO II).